mattyImry/Discover-Sri-Lanka_MS2/README.md

 * The code for Google map API search box functionality has been writter with the support of the [Google documentation](https://developers.google.com/maps/documentation/javascript/examples/places-searchbox#maps_places_searchbox-javascript).

 * The marker's custom icons in the map are credited to [Maps Icons Collection](https://mapicons.mapsmarker.com).

+### **_Bugs and fixes_**

+* Issue 1- When using Google maps search box the search works but the icon displayed on the map related to the search are not rendering correctly on the map.

+    Solution 1- Found that when Google Searchbox was trying to create a marker using the marker constructor for the related search , a key object `icon:` was used .
+This property was creating an icon on the map which wasn't rendered correctly.
+By removing the key object `icon:` from the marker constructor and the related variable called `icon` the issue has been solve.
+Now if I search a location or a facilitie a red marker will show without causing any issue.
+Also the search now is quicker.